 How can I obtain academic accommodations for my classes?

 The first step is to provide documentation of your disability to the Sara Bea Disability Services office.
 We will review your documentation and then to speak with you about the type of accommodations you feel you need.
 It is important that your documentation clearly identifies a disability and supports the use of accommodations.
+Documentation can be sent via mail, fax, or email.
+This information is available in the Contact Us section.

 What types of accommodations are available?